 If you’re someone who likes comparing options in order to make the most informed decisions, SimplyBusiness might just be for you.
 Their platform lists all the top insurance carriers for small businesses, with a great analysis of their features.

 There are plenty of companies on their list that provide all the essential consulting insurance packages for a reasonable price, and you can request quotations from them directly.
-This way, you can compare what they offer and make sure you opt for the one that best matches your expectations.
+This way, you can compare what they offer and make sure you opt for the one that best matches your expectations to cover your professional services.

 You’ve probably heard of AXA, one of the largest insurance companies in the world, present in 54 countries.
-Don’t think they only work with giant corporations though: there are plenty of customized insurance plan options in their portfolio suited for sole proprietors and small businesses.
+Don’t think they only work with giant corporations, though: you can customize your consultant insurance plan as they have plenty of plan options in their portfolio suited for sole proprietors and small businesses.
 They also have a 24/7 helpline to help you navigate their policies easier and choose the right coverage for your business insurance.